-These files reside in the caml/ subdirectory of the OCaml standard library directory (usually /usr/local/lib/ocaml).
+These files reside in the caml/ subdirectory of the OCaml standard library directory, which is returned by the command ocamlc -where (usually /usr/local/lib/ocaml or /usr/lib/ocaml).

 Note: It is recommended to define the macro CAML_NAME_SPACE before including these header files.
 If you do not define it, the header files will also define short names (without the caml prefix) for most functions, which usually produce clashes with names defined by other C libraries that you might use.
 Including the header files without CAML_NAME_SPACE is only supported for backward compatibility.